The Norwegian Academy of Science and Letters founded CAS in 1989, and we continue to work closely together.

 The Young Academy of Norway

-In 2015, DNVA established the Young Academy of Norway: an interdisciplinary organisation for young researchers, dedicated to research policy and dissemination.
-CAS is intrigued by this exciting new concept that encourages our aspiring researchers of the future.
+In 2015, DNVA established the Young Academy of Norway, an interdisciplinary organisation for young researchers, dedicated to research policy and dissemination.